Abiva's Day

 “I am overjoyed to still have your confidence.”

-Maevin gave her a slight nod but that coldness was back.
+Maevin gave her a slight nod, but that coldness returned.
 “Your words though.”

 “I understand.”